ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Methodology

 \subsubsection{Multiple Style Scale Control}

 There may arise a need to blend multiple styles.
 For instance, it may be desirable to incorporate the fine brushstrokes of one painting with the bigger shapes apparent in another artwork and blend them seamlessly into the 3D scene.
 It allows for fusing the benefit of two styles in this way.
-As shown in Equation \ref{eq: scale-control-blend-style-loss} and \ref{eq: scale-control-blend-total-loss}, our approach can readily be extended to scenarios involving a mixture of multiple styles.
+As shown in Eq. \ref{eq: scale-control-blend-style-loss} and \ref{eq: scale-control-blend-total-loss}, we apply our proposed method to situations that encompass a blend of various styles.

 The scalar weight $\lambda_{i}$ regulates the influence of each individual style image $\mathbf{X}_{\text{style}_{i}}$.
 The combination loss $\mathcal{L}^{\mathcal{T}_{M}}_{\text{style}}$ serves as the style loss term in the style transfer loss $ \mathcal{L}_{\text{total}}$.